Mr-Hassaan-Tariq/AiKahaani/README.md

 docker compose exec api uv run -- python manage.py createsuperuser
 ```

 The second option how to create new user account is to register it on the front end.
-Turbo provides simple registration form.
+TubeGenius provides simple registration form.
 After account registration, it will be not possible to log in because account is inactive.
 Superuser needs to access Django admin and activate an account.
-This is a default behavior provided by Turbo, implementation of special way of account activation is currently out the scope of the project.
+This is a default behavior provided by TubeGenius, implementation of special way of account activation is currently out the scope of the project.

 ### Authenticated paths on frontend